FormidableLabs/victory/docs/README.md

 ### Overview

-The VictoryBar documentation site (currently `projects.formidablelabs.com/victory-label`; eventually `victory.formidable.com/label`) is served as a GitHub Pages project page, which means the content of the remote `gh-pages` branch corresponds to the live site.
+The VictoryLabel documentation site (currently `projects.formidablelabs.com/victory-label`; eventually `victory.formidable.com/label`) is served as a GitHub Pages project page, which means the content of the remote `gh-pages` branch corresponds to the live site.
 The site source lives in `/docs`, and the static site is built to `/docs/build` and deployed from there.

 ### Development